tyguy3804/seniorThesisRepo/README.md

 - 2. Model displays it's confidence rating and aborts.

 ### Use Case 1.3: Update Prediction with new data
+- **Actors**: Model
+**Typical Course of Events**:
+1. Model extracts the most recent, updated data
+2. Model makes meteorlogical calculations and updates the dataset.
+3. Model makes a new prediction based on new data.

+**Alternative Courses**:

 ### Use Case 1.4: Download Prediction